nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 * Adding, deleting and editing transaction entries
 * Viewing your transactions and filtering by certain fields
-* Saving your data into a csv file
+* Saving your data into a .csv file
 * Setting budgeting goals

 ## Design